FakeNameSE/iFeel/README.md

 # iFeel

+The culmination of technical progress -- three hundred thousand years of evolution have at last culminated in a social media app capable of providing people with truly vacuous social interaction and validation.

-A social media app that allows people to interact with others using a limited subset of emotions.
+Specifically, this is a group messenger that that allows people to interact with others using a limited subset of emotions and feign carring about others emotions with a bot.

 ## Getting Started